 Rules and Regulations

-1. Administration of play during the annual three (3) day stroke play tournament shall be the responsibility of the Executive Committee and a member of the host committee.
+- Administration of play during the annual three (3) day stroke play tournament shall be the responsibility of the SEDGA Executive Committee (EC) and a member of the host committee.
 Any decision made by this body shall be final.

-A. There shall be at least four or more women to have Women Division.
+- There shall be at least four (4) or more women to have Women Division.
 If there are not enough women to form a division, they will compete in Super Senior division due to the fact they play from forward tee.

-B. Golfer must inform to tournament chairperson/SEDGA Executive member in which division he/she will compete in by Monday night preceding the first day of the tournament.
+- Golfer who wishes to play in a different division than the one selected on the registration form must inform of his/her intentions to tournament chairperson/SEDGA EC officer in which division he/she will compete in by Monday night preceding the first day of the tournament.

-4. If a Drop Area has been established by either golf club or SEDGA’s EC, drop and play your next ball from this area.
+- If a Drop Area has been established by either golf club or SEDGA’s EC, place and play your next ball from this area.

-4. Any complaints or protests regarding the conduct of any SEDGA member on the course must be submitted to the secretary in writing with signatures of two (2) witnesses.
-The Secretary shall notify those members of the Executive Committee who are nearest to the situation.
-If the problem is not solved immediately, the Executive Committee shall investigate and take whatever action it deems necessary.
+- Any complaint(s) or protest(s) regarding the conduct of any SEDGA member on the course must be submitted to the secretary in writing with signatures of two (2) witnesses.
+The Secretary shall notify those members of the EC who are nearest to the situation.
+If the problem is not solved immediately, the EC shall investigate and take whatever action it deems necessary.

-5. Any violation(s) of USGA rules that calls for disqualification of a golfer shall be instead penalized four (4) strokes for each violation with an exception that if a golfer is found to purposely lower the score on a hole, he/she shall be disqualification as written in USGA Rules Book.
-Executive committee has the right to modify penalties if needed.
+- Any violation(s) of USGA rules that calls for disqualification of a golfer shall instead be penalized four (4) strokes for each violation with an exception that if a golfer is found to purposely lower the score on a hole, he/she shall be disqualified from the tournament as written in USGA Rules Book.
+EC has the right to modify penalties it deems necessary.

 Hotel shall be considered the headquarters of the annual tournament/lodging and that its location shall be less than ten (10) miles from the golf course.
 And that it has a meeting room that can hold at least 100 people.